espressif/esp-at/docs/en/AT_Command_Set/Basic_AT_Commands.rst

 Parameter
 ^^^^^^^^^^

--  **<time>**: the duration when the device stays in deep sleep.
+-  **<time>**: the duration when the device stays in Deep-sleep.
 Unit: millisecond.
-When the time is up, the device automatically wakes up, calls deep sleep wake stub, and then proceeds to load the application.
+When the time is up, the device automatically wakes up, calls Deep-sleep wake stub, and then proceeds to load the application.

-   - For ESP32 and ESP32-S2 devices, the maximum deep sleep time is about 28.8 days (2**31-1 milliseconds).
+   - For ESP32 and ESP32-S2 devices, the maximum Deep-sleep time is about 28.8 days (2 :sup:`31`-1 milliseconds).
-   - For ESP8266 devices, the maximum deep sleep time is about 3 hours (due to hardware limitation, more time will lead to setting failure or internal time overflow).
+   - For ESP8266 devices, the maximum Deep-sleep time is about 3 hours (due to hardware limitation, more time will lead to setting failure or internal time overflow).

 Notes
 ^^^^^^

 - For ESP8266 devices, you must connect GPIO16 to RST pin to wake them up automatically when time is up.
-- For all devices, affected by external factors, the theoretical and actual time of deep sleep will be different.
+- For all devices, affected by external factors, the theoretical and actual time of Deep-sleep will be different.
-- ESP8266 devices can be waken up from deep sleep by directly triggering the RST pin low-level pulse.
+- ESP8266 devices can be waken up from Deep-sleep by directly triggering the RST pin low-level pulse.

 .. _cmd-ATE: